-- (a) entered into a finance agreement for the purchase of a car issued under Toyota Finance Australia's credit licensce facilitated by a Toyota Finance Australia car dealer in which a Flex Commission was paid to the dealer; - (b) in the period between 1 January 2010 to 31 October 2018.
+- (a) entered into a finance agreement for the purchase of a car issued under Toyota's credit licensce facilitated by a Toyota car dealer Dealership; - (b) were issued one or more Toyota Insurance policies; - (c) in the period: - between 1 January 2010 and 31 October 2018, a flex commission in relation to your finance agreement was paid to a Dealer and you were issued one or more Toyota Insurance policies; or - ii. between 1 November 2018 and 5 October 2021, you were issued one or more Toyota Insurance policies.

-A complete definition of group members is available in Part A.1. of the Generally Indorsed Writthe Amended Statement of Claim.
+A complete definition of group members is available in Part A.1 of the Statement of Claim.